-Permanent hair dye—especially bleach—is made to last and generally will have to be grown out of your hair, rather than washed out.
+Permanent hair dye—especially bleach—is made to last until regrowth and will have to be grown out of your hair rather than washed out.
 A semi-permanent hair dye, on the other hand, will gradually fade with each wash.
 So, if you’re looking to make a color change that will last, permanent hair dye is your answer.

-There are two main factors that will influence how long your hair dye lasts: one, the type (and strength) of coloring treatment you use and two, how you maintain your strands.
+However, there are two main factors that will influence how long your hair dye lasts and the color stays fresh: one, the type (and strength) of coloring treatment you use, and two, how you maintain your strands.
 With a wash in-wash out technique, the damage to the hair is lessened.
 It allows you more dyeing options without the permanent damage consequences.

 How long does bleach last?

 The same is true for highlights, balayage and ombré.
-All of these processes involve lightening the hair.
-You can do this with a bleach or high-lift tint depending on your base hair color and desired outcome.
+All of these processes involve lightening or “lifting” the hair.
+You can do this with bleach or high-lift tint, depending on your base hair color and desired outcome.
 In all cases, lightening the hair is a lasting change.